The many legendary founders of Scotland

-(Recent scholarship suggests that this whole story in fact derives from a misunderstanding of the Frankish Table of Nations.
-The History of the Brito in which the brothers of the ancestor of the Franks is one of several brothers including Britto, ancestor of the Bretons, and Alemannus, ancestor of the Alemanni, a German tribe: British historiography transformed these into Britto/Brutus and his brother Albanus, then Geoffrey adapted the story to the political demands of the twelfth century.)
+(Recent scholarship suggests that this whole story in fact derives from a misunderstanding of the Frankish Table of Nations, in which the ancestor of the Franks is one of several brothers including Britto, ancestor of the Bretons, and Alemannus, ancestor of the Alemanni, a German tribe.
+British historiography transformed these into Britto/Brutus and his brother Albanus, then Geoffrey adapted the story to the political demands of the twelfth century.)

 In John of Fordun's genealogy of the ancient kings, there appears one Rothach or Rothotha, "the first who dwelt in the Scottish islands".
 Hector Boece expands on this slightly, calling him "Rothesaus" and asserting that Rothesay takes its name from him.